 There are numerous ways to get involved with the Farm!
 Come by to volunteer, incorporate the Farm into your studies, apply for student employment, or help us thrive by donating.
-And check out our Events page to see upcoming workshops, potlucks, and fun at the Farm (free and open to all unless otherwise specified)!
+All activities and events are limited to Claremont Colleges students and staff only, due to current COVID safety protocols.

 The Farm has been used for a variety of academic purposes since its founding.